eliafurl/udacity/term2-projects/02-Trajectory-Planning/Path-Planning-Project/README.md

 # Project Writeup
 The path planner has been implemented in the class `PathPlanner`.
 After the initialization of the `PathPlanner` with the map waypoints, the pipeline for generating the new trajectory to be actuated is the following:
-1. First it is updated the state of the `PathPlanner`, using the method `UpadtePathPlannerState`, with the information regarding the previous path, the ego car state using the defined `CarState = {x, y, s, d, yaw, speed}` struct, and the ego car lane.
-These informations will be used in the next steps.
+1. Update the state of the `PathPlanner`, using the method `UpadtePathPlannerState`, with the information regarding the previous path, the ego car state using the defined `CarState = {x, y, s, d, yaw, speed}` struct, and the ego car lane.
+This information will be used in the next steps.
 2. Decide which is the goal position for the new trajectory with the method `BehaviorPlanner`.
-After having checked if the car should change lane because in front there is a slower vehicle, we set the goal in the safest lane and if the car couldn't change lane it slowes down matching the speed of the vehicle in front.
+After having checked if the car should change lane because in front there is a slower vehicle, usign `TryChangingLane`, we set the goal in the safest lane.
+If the car couldn't change lane, due to not respecting the safety distance, it slows down matching the speed of the vehicle in front.
-3. Finally the trajectory is generated usign a spline with the end point the one identified in the previous step.
+3. Generate the trajectory, with the method `TrajectoryGeneration`, using a spline with the endpoint the one identified in the previous step.